Top 6 Accounting Degree Programs and Career Options

 A degree or certificate in accounting can open doors in every type of business, including career options in accounting, finance, corporate management, government, and entrepreneurial pursuits.
 Accounting is the language of business and a basic tool in business needed to succeed.
 The accounting profession involves the collection, classification, and preparation of financial data for both organizations and individuals.
-The job market for accountants is expected to increase by 11% between 2014 and 2024, significantly faster than the average projected growth rate of 7% for most other occupations.*
+The job market for accountants is expected to increase by 10% between 2016 and 2026, faster than the average projected growth rate of 7% for most other occupations.1

 Accounting career options are as versatile as they are abundant.
 One can choose from a wide range of careers with an accounting degree, with the variety of opportunities increasing with each level of education you acquire.

 This terminal degree can provide the high-level critical thinking skills needed to become an influential leader in the accounting field.
 A DBA that includes an accounting specialization offers students the latest research, knowledge of best practices in consulting and corporate governance, and a global business perspective, with an exceptional analytical approach that can help you gain an edge over competitors.
 A doctoral degree in accounting can prepare you to become a leader in accounting theory and practice, with top career options including chief financial officer, chief accounting officer, business researcher, controller, consultant, vice president of finance, and senior auditor.

 This online accounting master’s degree program is designed to help you improve your analytical abilities and understand accounting in the context of today’s legal and regulatory environment.
 An MS in Accounting helps prepare you to sit for the Certified Public Accountant (CPA) exam and a number of other professional accounting certifications, and positions you for a rewarding career in the field.
 Earning your degree through this online program can help you prepare for a variety of accounting career options including financial accounting, compliance auditing, cost accounting, external auditing, and IT auditing.